Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Empirical application

-We apply the proposed approach to assess the mediation effects of subjective well-being in the relationship between job satisfaction and depressive symptoms among Chinese adults aged 35--60 years \citep{LiuYangWuXuZhongYang2023}.
-The data are from the 2018 wave of the China Family Panel Studies (CFPS), accessible through application at \url{https://www.isss.pku.edu.cn/cfps/en/}.
-The dataset comprises rich information on respondents' socioeconomic, demographic, and household-level characteristics.
-We finally select 12859 respondents (6196 females, and 6663 males) aged 35--60 years old as samples for the study.
+We apply the proposed approach to assess the mediation effects of subjective well-being in the relationship between job satisfaction and depressive symptoms among Chinese adults aged 35--60.
+The data are from the 2020-2022 wave of the China Family Panel Studies (CFPS), which comprises information on respondents' socioeconomic, demographic, and household-level characteristics.
 The outcome $Y$ is the severity of depressive symptoms (from 8 to 32) measured by the Center for Epidemiologic Studies Depression Scale.
 The treatment is an individual's level of job satisfaction (from 1 to 5), considering six aspects: work income, work safety, work environment, work hours, work promotion and general feelings about work.
-We assign $T=1$ when the satisfaction level is greater than 3; otherwise, $T=0$.
-Approximately 61\% of the participants fall into the treatment group.
-The mediator variable $M$ is the subjective well-being of respondents (from 1 to 10), based on a 10-point Likert-type scale question: ``What is your happiness level?''
-The covariates $X^*$ include age, gender, family size, number of houses, self-reported health, marital status and income.
-Income is a necessary confounder variable, because it is a key aspect in evaluating job satisfaction and is also correlated with one's well-being and depression.
+We assign $T=1$ if the satisfaction level exceeds 3; otherwise, $T=0$.
+The mediator variable $M$ is respondents' subjective well-being (from 1 to 10), measured using a 10-point Likert-type scale question: ``What is your happiness level?''
+The covariates $\X$ include age, gender, family size, number of houses, self-reported health, marital status, and income.
+We select 6519 respondents aged 35-60 who participated in both the 2020 and 2022 surveys as the study sample.
+To mitigate potential issues of bidirectional causality, we use well-being and depressive symptom measures from the 2022 wave, while treatment and covariates data are drawn from the 2020 wave.
+This temporal ordering helps establish a more credible causal pathway.
+Among the covariates, income is a crucial confounder, as it plays a central role in assessing job satisfaction and is closely associated with well-being and depression.
 However, about 44\% of the income data are missing.
-The missingness is likely to be nonignorable, because individuals with extreme income levels are often less inclined to disclose their earnings.
-The shadow variable $Z$ is chosen as the individual's highest level of education, which is completely observed.
-The shadow variable assumption is reasonable since the education level is related to the individual's income, and given income and the other observed variables, education is not expected to directly influence an individual's propensity to conceal income information during the survey.
+The missingness is likely nonignorable because individuals with high incomes are often less inclined to disclose their earnings.
+To apply the proposed method, we consider two choices of shadow variables $\Z$.
+The first is $\Z=(M,Y)$ as in \Cref{exa:mo_independent}.
+The second is an auxiliary variable: the respondent's household Engel coefficient, defined as the percentage of family expenditures spent on food.
+This variable is accessible in the CFPS dataset and is well-suited for this role for two reasons.
+First, Engel's law describes the close relationship between income and food expenditures: households with lower income tend to allocate a higher share of their spending to food than higher-income households. {In our data, the Pearson correlation between the Engel coefficient and income among the observed units is $-$0.11, with a corresponding p-value of $1.5\times10^{-15}$.} Second, the Engel coefficient is an objective indicator of household income, and it is expected not to directly influence an individual's propensity to conceal income information during the survey among individuals with the same income level and characteristics.